-Fall, 2018
+Fall, 2019

-Dear Parents,
+Dear Parents.

-We are excited that your son or daughter will be joining the AUD community.
-The Office of Student Services is committed to providing a variety of services and resources to support your student as they make the transition into college life.
-We encourage you to read this Handbook carefully, as it is designed to address your questions and concerns and provide you with an overview of the services and programs available to you and your student.
-It also offers some helpful tips to give you a better understanding of the expectations and responsibilities your student will amass during their studies at AUD.
+We are honored and excited that your son or daughter are now part of the AUD family.
+The Office of Student Affairs is committed to providing a variety of services and resources to support, guide and develop our students throughout their journey at the university making sure that when they graduate they are ready to immerse into the real world and start building a successful career.
+We encourage you to read this Handbook carefully, as it is designed to address your questions and concerns and provide you with an overview of the services and programs available to you and our student.
+It also offers some helpful tips to give you a better understanding of the expectations and responsibilities our students will amass during their studies at AUD.

+At the American University in Dubai, we strongly believe that a successful student, university partnership coupled with supportive and guiding parents is the key to a successful academic, personal and professional journey.
 AUD strongly believes that well informed and supportive parents are shareholders in contributing to students' success.
-Your student needs your encouragement as they embark on this challenging new phase of their life.
+Our students need your encouragement as they embark on this challenging new phase of their lives.
 In addition, they need your support and understanding as they explore their independence, gain self-confidence and maturity, and establish autonomy while experiencing personal, intellectual, and social growth.

 The adjustment from high school to university can be exciting and demanding for both parents and students.
-The Office of Student Services gives careful consideration and attention to the potential anxieties, fears, and challenges parents and students may endure.
-We address this at the earliest stages of acculturation during parent and student orientation and continue with our student-centered approach and focus in: Athletics, Counseling, Health Services, Housing, and Student Activities.
+The Office of Student Affairs gives careful consideration and attention to the potential anxieties, fears, and challenges parents and students may endure.
+We address this at the earliest stages of acculturation during parent and student orientation and continue with our student-centered approach and focus in: Athletics, Academic Support and Advising, Career Services, Personal Counseling, Alumni Relations, Housing, and Student Activities.

-AUD prides itself on being a caring university community.
-Thank you for granting us the opportunity to provide a holistic and rewarding educational experience for your student.
-We will work diligently to make you and your student's experience positive and fulfilling.
+AUD prides itself on being a university that provides a personalized experience and carters for the specials needs of each and every student in order to provide them with the right supports that renders their journey a successful one.
+Thank you for trusting us and for granting us the opportunity to provide a holistic and rewarding educational experience for your daughter or son.
+We will work diligently to make both your experience and our students' experience positive and fulfilling.
 Please do not hesitate to contact us should you have any questions and concerns.
-We are available and ready to help you and your student make the most of the AUD experience.
+We are available and ready to help you and your daughter/son make the most of the AUD experience.